justeattakeaway/pie/packages/components/pie-checkbox-group/README.md

 ## Documentation

-Visit  [Button | PIE Design System](https://pie.design/components/checkbox-group/) to view more information on this component.
+Visit  [Checkbox Group | PIE Design System](https://pie.design/components/checkbox-group/) to view more information on this component.

 ## Questions